-Former Michigan State University standout Jenilee Voss is in her second season as head women's volleyball coach at Wisconsin Lutheran College.
+Former Michigan State University standout Jenilee Voss is in her third season as head women's volleyball coach at Wisconsin Lutheran College.

 Voss guided the Warriors to their first conference tournament appearance in four seasons in her inaugural season at the helm.
 Wisconsin Lutheran finished over .500 in NACC play for the first time in six years.

 Voss, the 10th head coach in program history, joined the Warriors after spending three-and-a-half years with the Michigan Elite Volleyball Academy (MEVBA), the nation's largest youth volleyball club.
 She served as webmaster, travel director, business director, and coach of three different club teams while with MEVBA.
 Voss has also held head coaching positions with River City Volleyball Club and Legacy Volleyball Club.